minhhoccode111/minhhoccode111.github.io/index.md

 # hascontent: false                       # Determines whether navigation to the page should be enabled.
 # noteurl: "/blog/asd" or "https://a.b/c" # Link to a related blog post, tutorial, or documentation (internal or external).
 # cwebp -q 80 avatar.png -o avatar.webp   # command to convert png to webp for better performance
+# ffmpeg -i ex.webp -vf "crop=in_w:in_h-40:0:0" cropped.webp # crop 40px at the bottom
 ---

 ## Hi

 I'm Minh Dang (aka minhhoccode111), a [self-taught](https://www.theodinproject.com/) software developer from Vietnam.
-I love learning, solving problems and building things (in Neovim btw).
+I love learning, solving problems and building things (in [Neovim](https://github.com/minhhoccode111/nvim) btw).
 Lately, I've been enjoying [Go](https://go.dev/)! 😆

 When I'm not writing code, you will find me either: